telerik/kendo-ui-builder/docs/authentication-authorization/authentication.md

 # Authentication

-Generally, backend services require authentication.
+Most backend services require authentication.

-The authentication types that the Builder supports provide flexible implementation and can be extended.
+The authentication types that are supported by the Builder provide flexible implementation and can be extended.

 ## Overview

 Authentication is tightly related with data providers and each data provider delivers its own authentication settings.
 As a result, while it is not recommended, an application that is created with the Builder can simultaneously support different authentication types.
 To avoid multiple user sign-ins, during the code generation the Builder detects similar authentication settings and groups them in one.

 ## Authentication Types